-The University continues to develop an annual educational campaign consisting of presentations and distribution of educational materials to all new students, presentations and distribution of materials to all new employees during new employee orientation, and ongoing presentation of materials and educational sessions to employees and students through the academic year.
+The University continues to develop an annual educational campaign3 consisting of presentations and distribution of educational materials to all new students, presentations and distribution of materials to all new

-&lt;sup>3 Under the 2013 Reauthorization of the Violence Against Women Act, colleges must implement "primary prevention and awareness programs for all incoming students and new employees" AND "ongoing prevention and awareness campaigns for students and employees" that include certain specified information.
+3 Under the 2013 Reauthorization of the Violence Against Women Act, colleges must implement "primary prevention and awareness programs for all incoming students and new employees" AND "ongoing prevention and awareness campaigns for students and employees" that include certain specified information.
 While "campaign" is yet to be defined, examples of "primary prevention programs" as they relate to incoming students may be found here: justice.gov/sites/default/files/ovw/legacy/2008/01/11/campus-minimum-standards-orientation.pdf.